2. The PhD and MPhil Programmes

 2.8 Library facilities

-The library service is provided through a range of different types of library, as well as over the web.
+The library service is provided through various physical locations, as well as over the web.
 The Main Library (covering nearly all subject areas), The Joule Library (engineering and physical sciences) and The Eddie Davies Library (postgraduate studies in business and management) hold the core working collections.
 They are supported by a number of smaller, specialised libraries across the campus, most of which duplicate material held in the core libraries.
 See http://www.library.manchester.ac.uk.

 As a research student you will often need to locate and read research papers published in journals.
 Many journals are available online, either from the University Library's website or, in many cases, direct from the journal's home webpage.